dcmartin/motion-ai/docs/MOTION.md

 ```

 ## &#10128; - Reconfigure Home Assistant
-Once the default Home Assistant installation has finished, the `motion` _add-on_ has been configured and started, and the `homeassistant/motion/webcams.json` file has been created, change the permissions on the Home Assistant directory to make the user the owner, which will enable many actions to be performed without `sudo`; for example:
+Once the default Home Assistant installation has finished, the `motion` _add-on_ has been configured and started, and the `homeassistant/motion/webcams.json` file has been created, change the permissions on the Home Assistant directory to make the user the owner, and run the `make` program to generate the YAML files; for example:

 ```
 cd /usr/share/hassio/
 sudo chown -R ${USER} .
+make
 ```

-The default `configuration.yaml` provided in the installation of Home Assistant does not include any `motion-ai` YAML; to utilize the generated YAML, remove the default `configuration.yaml` file and replace with the provided `config-client.yaml.tmpl` file; for example:
+The default `configuration.yaml` provided in the installation of Home Assistant does not include any `motion-ai` generated YAML; to utilize the generated YAML, remove the default `configuration.yaml` file and replace with the provided `config-client.yaml.tmpl` file; for example:

 ```
 cd /usr/share/hassio/homeassistant/
-rm -f configuration.yaml
+mv  configuration.yaml config-default.yaml
 ln -s config-client.yaml.tmpl configuration.yaml
 ```